Antioxidants and their protective role against free radicals

 • Flavonoids are present in tea, red wine, and dark chocolate.
 Flavonoids are antioxidants that can help to reduce inflammation and improve heart health.

-Antioxidants are compounds that can neutralize or prevent the harmful effects of free radicals.
-They are naturally present in many foods and can be obtained through supplements.
 There are many different types of antioxidants, each with unique properties and benefits.
-In the following sections, we will discuss how antioxidants protect the body against free radicals and the health benefits of antioxidants.
+In the following sections, we will explain how antioxidants protect the body against free radicals.
+We will also discuss the health benefits of antioxidants.

 How do antioxidants protect against free radicals?

 Antioxidants protect against free radicals by neutralizing them and preventing them from causing damage to other molecules in the body.
-In this section, we will discuss the mechanisms of action of antioxidants and provide examples of antioxidant compounds and their protective effects.

 Mechanisms of action of antioxidants